Harvey Weinstein sexual abuse cases: Internationally

-The "Me Too" campaign spread to other countries and languages over social media in Asia, Europe, Latin and North America.
+The "Me Too" campaign spread to other countries and languages over social media in Africa, Asia, Europe, Latin and North America.
 In North America, Canadian comedy festival founder Gilbert Rozon resigned and over a dozen individuals accused Quebec television host and producer Éric Salvail of sexual misconduct.
 In Europe, allegations against multiple British politicians created a public scandal and led to the suspension and resignations of three officials.
 In France, political organizations close to the Socialist Party, in particular the Union Nationale des Étudiants de France (UNEF), were accused of systemic sexual harassment.
 The French daily newspaper Le Monde published in November 2017 two articles on alleged sexual harassment and predation supported by former UNEF presidents, Jean-Baptiste Prévost and Emmanuel Zemmour.
-In an editorial, more than eighty UNEF female members and militants came forward to accuse the Union of "sexual violence".
+In an editorial, more than eighty UNEF female members and militants came forward to accuse it of "sexual violence".